 Symptoms of RSV

-In younger children and in patients with underlying respiratory diseases or a compromised immune system, RSV can cause wheezing, fever, a low oxygen saturation, respiratory distress and dehydration.
+In younger children and in patients with underlying respiratory diseases or a compromised immune system, RSV can cause wheezing, fever, low oxygen saturation, respiratory distress, and dehydration.

 Testing and Treatment for RSV

 If RSV is suspected in someone experiencing significant symptoms, the diagnosis can be confirmed with a nasal swab.